openfga/sample-stores/stores/advanced-entitlements/README.md

 ## Use-Case

-This entitlements model is inspired on [Notion's subscription plans](https://www.notion.so/pricing).
+This entitlements model is inspired by [Notion's subscription plans](https://www.notion.so/pricing).

-Entitlements limits can be defined based on feature usage like number of collaborators, rows synced, page history days.
+Entitlement limits can be defined based on feature usage like number of collaborators, rows synced, and page history days.

-The model, tuples and unit tests are detailed in [store.fga.yaml](./store.fga.yaml).
+The model, tuples, and unit tests are detailed in [store.fga.yaml](./store.fga.yaml).

 ## Try It Out